kt-eller/help-pages/pages/logging-in.md

 <br>

 ## Getting Started
 Before logging in, make sure that there is an account already created.
-If not, visit our [Create an account](https://broadband-hub.github.io/help-pages/create-an-account) page to start.
+If not, visit our [Create an account](https://broadband-hub.github.io/help-pages/create-an-account) page to get started.

 <br>